China considers ways to manage financial risks stemming from capital inflows

 If the housing market goes down, the value of properties held by people will suffer from huge losses, leading to a vicious cycle of unpaid mortgages and economic chaos, he said.

+“In order to contain financial risks, Chinese leaders will probably push forward the task of stabilising macro-leverage,” said Ken Cheung, chief Asian FX strategist at Mizuho Bank in Hong Kong.

+“Kicking off of a rate hike cycle could attract more foreign capital inflows, we reckon that the PBOC would stabilise the leverage by phasing out the pandemic loan support schemes and regulation tightening.”

-Reporting by Tina Qiao, Cheng Leng, Lusha Zhang and Ryan Woo in Beiing; Se Young Lee in Washington; Editing by Christopher Cushing & Shri Navaratnam
+Reporting by Tina Qiao, Cheng Leng, Lusha Zhang, Ryan Woo and Kevin Yao in Beiing; Winni Zhou in Shanghai; Se Young Lee in Washington; Editing by Shri Navaratnam and Jacqueline Wong

 Our Standards: The Thomson Reuters Trust Principles.